-I would like to acknowledge the support and hard work of the Doncaster East Branch team of Lisa Jones, Cathy Dole, Kerryn Parkes, Tina O'Shea, Maria Roiniotis and Elise Chan.
-To most customers the staff are the face of their Community Bank® Branch and to be continually greeted by both name and a friendly face that can provide courteous and professional service is a key element of the success of our branch.
+I would like to acknowledge the support and hard work of my team, Lisa Jones, Cathy Dole, Kerryn Parkes, Tina O'Shea, Elise Chan, Maria Roiniotis and Michelle Ellard who joined us from our Templestowe Village Community Bank® Branch for twelve months.

+To most customers, the staff are the face of their Community Bank® branch, and to be continually greeted by name from a friendly face that can provide courteous and professional service, is a key element in the success of our branch.